Jerry Moran – KS

 On January 5, 2021, Moran announced that he would vote to certify the 2021 United States Electoral College vote count, which was to take place the following day.[17]
 He was participating in the certification when Trump supporters attacked the United States Capitol.
 During the attack, Moran tweeted that he condemned “the violence and destruction at the U.S. Capitol in the strongest possible terms.
 It is completely unacceptable and unpatriotic.”[18]

-Moran with Israeli Prime Minister Benjamin Netanyahu in Israel, November 12, 2023
+Moran with Israeli prime minister Benjamin Netanyahu in Israel, November 12, 2023

 For his tenure as the chairman of the Senate Veterans’ Affairs Committee in the 116th Congress, Moran earned an “F” grade from the nonpartisan Lugar Center’s Congressional Oversight Hearing Index.[19]